kamalakshya/Cyclotomy/README.md

 Cyclotomy
 =========

-Chinese Remainder Theorem for Cyclotomic Polynomials in Z[x]
+Chinese Remainder Theorem for Cyclotomic Polynomials in Z[x].